ridvandemir/splunk-lab2/README.md

 - After installing virtual machines, I saw that they were reachable with the ‘ping’ command.
 - Splunk Enterprise was installed as Indexer, Seach Head, Deployment Server and Heavy Forwarder(HF) on the Linux machines.
 - Universal Forwarder(UF) was installed on Linux and Windows 10 machine to send logs to Intermediate Forwarder(IF) and then to Indexer1.
-- Also Heavy Forwarder(HF) sends network logs to Indexer2.

 2-Splunk Configuration Setup
 - First, I deployed an app $SPLUNK_HOME/etc/apps/forward-to-indexer2 to send the internal logs of Seach Head, Deployment Server and Heavy Forwarder.